meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 Vividness of recalled memories does affect the greater impact of cognitive imagery, but not the amount of recalled detail.
 # Dube et al.
+Help participants set, plan and pursue personal goals through a learning process based on literature on goal intervention.